Arize-ai/phoenix/internal_docs/specs/prompts.md

 This can be useful for tracking the effectiveness of a prompt over time.

 This could mean that when a prompt is used, context attributes can be set.

+## User Journeys

+### First time creating a prompt

+1. Create a new prompt template in the prompt playground, test it out until you are happy with it.
+Maybe create a small dataset that tracks the input and expected output of the prompt.
+2. Save the prompt template and optionally mark it as the version to use in "production" (YOLO)
+3. Continue to iterate on the prompt template, marking possible candidates for the next version.
+4. Run experiments, continuously comparing the new experiments with the experiment that was run on the last production version of the prompt.
+5. When you've created an experiment that results in a better evaluation, you mark the new version as the production version.

+### Forking a prompt

+There might come a time when you want to create your own copy of a prompt template.
+This might be because you want to try out a new model or you want to make destructive changes to a prompt.

+1. Fork the prompt template.
+The prompt template carries over the history of the prompt.
+2. Make changes to the prompt template.
+You can make as many changes as you want, including the model
+3. When I look at the experiments that have been run, I can filter by the prompt template "name" and "version" so that I can just analyze the experiments that have been run on the forked template.

+### Using a prompt in my IDE or code

+If prompts are collaborative, versioned entities, I might want to pick up from a given snapshot of a prompt in my IDE.

+1a.
+I use `phoenix.client` to pull down a prompt template (maybe a specific tag or version is specified) 1b.
+I go to the Phoenix UI and copy the prompt template into my code.
+2. Run experiments or run the application using the updated prompt.
+3. Modify the prompt locally in my IDE.
+I can then push the prompt back to Phoenix as a new candidate version.

+### Using a prompt in production

+If I am managing prompts in Phoenix, I might want to know which traces are associated with a given prompt.
+This can be useful as you can track the effectiveness of a prompt over time and see if certain tweaks result in better performance under real-world conditions.